Tips for setting up your home bar, during the holidays and beyond

-You don’t need every liquor, bitter or simple syrup at your home bar for a party.
-“The home bar experience is going to be very different, and if you’re trying to replicate what you can do in a restaurant, you’re never going to be able to do it,” Chad Spangler, co-founder of D.C. cocktail spot Service Bar, said.
-Focus on the building blocks of drinks you personally enjoy and ones you’d like to share with your guests.
-To avoid being trapped at the bar mixing drinks all night, offer a drink that can be prepared in a large batch and served in a pitcher or punch bowl.
-Stock at least one bottle of vodka, gin, whiskey and Scotch, and a tequila or mezcal on the cart to cover the bases for popular stirred drinks like martinis, Manhattans, old-fashioneds and negronis.

-Expect to spend at least $30 per bottle and start with legacy names if you’re unsure what to get.
+Expect to spend at least $30 per bottle, and start with legacy names if you’re unsure what to get.
 “Don’t buy the cheapest thing, but you don’t have to buy the most expensive thing,” Spangler said.

-Once you have the basics covered, add in funkier, more specific choices like a bottle of Bailey’s for holiday cocktails, or something unexpected like sherry or port.
-Don’t forget to have tea or coffee available for nondrinkers and nonalcoholic drink options.
+Once you have the basics, add in funkier, more specific choices, such as a bottle of Bailey’s for holiday cocktails, or something unexpected, such as sherry or port.
+Don’t forget to have tea or coffee and nonalcoholic drink options available for nondrinkers.

 Tonics are versatile mixers.
-Keep other mixers, simple syrups, vermouths and bitters in the refrigerator; Spangler said Angostura bitters are probably what you’ll need “95 out of one hundred times.”
+Keep other mixers, simple syrups, vermouths and bitters in the refrigerator; Spangler said Angostura bitters are probably what you’ll need “95 out of 100 times.”
 Have garnishes that match the drinks you want to serve, such as olives, Luxardo brandy cherries for Manhattans and citrus fruits like limes and lemons, which you might already have in your kitchen.

 Choose your equipment

 Many bar tool sets come with lots of pieces, but a small stable of well-made tools will do the job.
 A one/two-ounce Japanese-style jigger, which is more elongated and narrower than other types, is the “most necessary piece of barware,” Spangler said; it’s used to measure and pour ingredients.
-A shaker is essential for any home bartender who likes shaken drinks — get a two-piece set of weighted shaking tins.
-Avoid three-piece cobbler-style shakers that come with a built-in strainer, Spangler advises, because they can get jammed easily.
+A shaker is essential for any home bartender who likes shaken drinks; get a two-piece set of weighted shaking tins.
+Avoid three-piece cobbler-style shakers that come with a built-in strainer, Spangler said, because they can get jammed easily.

-A Hawthorne strainer, a mixing glass with a wide base and a cocktail spoon with a thin handle will round out your collection.
+A Hawthorne strainer, a mixing glass with a wide base, and a cocktail spoon with a thin handle will round out your collection.
 Spangler recommends Cocktail Kingdom for well-made tools.

-Glassware depends on your favorite drinks, but Spangler said a core of wine glasses with a stem, rocks glasses, V-shaped martini and Collins glasses can be adapted for most cocktails.
+Glassware depends on your favorite drinks, but Spangler said a core of wine glasses with a stem, rocks glasses, and V-shaped martini and Collins glasses can be adapted for most cocktails.

 Pick the right furniture

-Decide whether the cart is mostly for display, storage, or drink mixing and serving.
-Look for carts that contain shelves and organizational aids.
-“I recommend three shelves if you’re going to functionally use it, but if you just want a fun, cute accent in the corner of your apartment, I think two shelves would be fine,” Abby Price, founder of New York home decor store Abbode, said.
-Multifunctional pieces are best; some might have flaps that expand for serving or come with built-in storage racks.

-The best home bar might not even be a cart — consider wall-mounted, shelf and credenza/cabinet bars, or even a small dresser.
+The best home bar might not even be a cart.
+Consider wall-mounted, shelf and credenza/cabinet bars, or even a small dresser.
 Anna Franklin, interior designer and founder of Stone House Collective, uses an antique china cabinet as a bar and entertaining station in her home outside Milwaukee.

 Keep it organized

 Glassware, decanters, vases, bowls, ice buckets, pitchers and plants can all play a role in your setup, but don’t crowd the top.
-Group glassware, decor and liquors together to make it easier on the eye, Roxy Owens, founder of furniture and decor company Society Social, suggests.
+Group glassware, decor and liquors together to make it easier on the eye, said Roxy Owens, founder of furniture and decor company Society Social.

-Arrange items on larger trays to keep everything organized and easier to move around, Price says.
+Arrange items on larger trays to keep everything organized and easier to move around, Price said.
 Display drink garnishes in pretty bowls.
-Everything on the cart should serve a purpose because “when you crowd things and have stuff spilling everywhere it detracts.”
-And don’t pack it with bottles — keep the back stock tucked away.
+Everything on the cart should serve a purpose, because “when you crowd things and have stuff spilling everywhere, it detracts.”
+And don’t pack it with bottles.
+Keep the back stock tucked away.

 Items of varying heights create visual interest.
 “It’s important to keep the higher items in the back and work your way forward,” Franklin said.
 Use cocktail books as risers to vary glassware if it’s all the same height.
 If the cart is a drink station, lay it logically in the order someone would prepare a drink, with liquors on one end and garnishes on the other.

 Pick any accessories you’d like, as long as they serve a purpose.
-Coasters protect your home’s surfaces and can add pattern and color.
-Martini-drinkers might display unusual olive picks or stirrers.
+Coasters protect your home’s surfaces and can add patterns and colors.
+Martini drinkers might display unusual olive picks or stirrers.
 Etsy’s Isom Johnson suggests drink charms or labels to make sure everyone’s glass remains their own.
 Franklin likes seasonal cocktail napkins.

-Natural elements like greenery and florals add an easy holiday touch.
+Natural elements such as greenery and florals add an easy holiday touch.
 Owens likes the look of magnolia, boxwood wreaths and satin ribbons.
 Price favors dried florals and branches with festive red berries.
 Franklin suggests clipping evergreens and displaying them in a tall vase.

-Louder accents include string lights, tinsel, garlands, ceramic or paper trees or holiday figurines.
-Price stocks mirror-covered-tree sculptures that look like disco balls.
+Louder accents include string lights, tinsel, garlands, ceramic or paper trees, and holiday figurines.
+Price stocks mirror-covered tree sculptures that look like disco balls.
 Break out family heirlooms and vintage pieces.
 “Anything that glistens is a beautiful way to incorporate a cozy holiday feel,” Franklin said.
 “Light a candle that reflects off the glassware.”
 And think about what’s on top: Extend the good cheer above the bar with decorative signs or artwork.

 Glassware doesn’t have to be plain or boring.
 An interesting decanter, pitcher or ice bucket can be a conversation piece.
 Turn to local thrift stores, estate sales, neighborhood groups and relatives for vintage glassware and bar accessories.
-For retail items, Franklin browses sales at West Elm and Crate and Barrel, and shops Restoration Hardware and Z Gallerie for splurges.
+For retail items, Franklin browses sales at West Elm and Crate & Barrel, and she splurges at RH and Z Gallerie.
 She likes Anthropologie for a vintage feel and also suggests Target for budget-friendly picks.
-Pick out cool glasses and give them away as a favor at the end of the night.
-“You can almost match glasses to someone’s personalities,” Isom Johnson said.
+Choose cool glasses and give them away as a favor at the end of the night.
+“You can almost match glasses to someone’s personality,” Isom Johnson said.

-Above all, don’t fixate on making a photo-ready display at the expense of having fun, Isom Johnson cautions.
-Remember “the main goal of a bar cart is to bring joy to you and your guests.”
+Above all, don’t fixate on making a photo-ready display at the expense of having fun, Isom Johnson says.
+Remember: “The main goal of a bar cart is to bring joy to you and your guests.”

 More from Lifestyle: